ajayyeluri/hotels-api/README.md

 # Spring Boot "Microservice" Example Project

 This is a sample Java / Maven / Spring Boot (version 1.5.6) application that can be used as a starter for creating a microservice complete with built-in health check, metrics and much more.
-I hope it helps you.

 ## How to Run